- Chart

 Disclaimers:

-This JSON output is generated based on publicly available information and market analysis.
-Financial data, market share figures, and projections are subject to change and may vary depending on the source and time of retrieval.
-This information is for informational purposes only and does not constitute investment advice.
+This analysis is based on publicly available information and is intended for informational purposes only.
+It does not constitute investment advice.
+Financial data and market share estimates are subject to change and may vary across different sources.
 Investors should conduct their own due diligence before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.